fire and smoke coming out of roof of Charleston home

 After a fire, homeowners are often presented with estimates, timelines, and repair plans that feel confusing or overwhelming.
 Without industry experience, it is difficult to know whether a proposed solution is reasonable.

 APR helps you understand what fair looks like in practical terms.
-This includes the quality of the proposed materials, the scope of work outlined, and whether hidden damage is being properly addressed.
-We can explain why certain repairs are necessary, why others may be insufficient, and where corners should never be cut.
+This includes the quality of the proposed materials, the outlined scope of work, and whether the team properly addresses hidden damage.
+We explain why certain repairs are necessary, where others fall short, and where you should never cut corners.

 Our goal is not to create conflict, but clarity.
 When you understand the process, you are better equipped to make informed decisions about your home.